-The search of the RBLC database did not uncover information regarding costs and achievable emission reductions to suggest that the emission limitations for facilities with a sulfur feed rate less than 5 long tons per day or $H_2S$ content less than 50 percent should be modified.
-Therefore, there were not any identifiable changes to the emissions limitations for facilities with sulfur feed rate and $H_2S$ content less than 50 percent, respectively.
+The search of the RBLC database did not uncover information regarding costs and achievable emission reductions to suggest that the emission limitations for facilities with a sulfur feed rate less than 5 long tons per day or H2S content less than 50 percent should be modified.
+Therefore, there were not any identifiable changes to the emissions limitations for facilities with sulfur feed rate and H2S content less than 5 long tons per day and 50 percent, respectively.